yiisoft/yii2/docs/guide/tutorial-i18n.md

 ## Message Translation <span id="message-translation"></span>

+### From source language to target language
 The message translation service translates a text message from one language (usually the [[yii\base\Application::$sourceLanguage|source language]]) to another (usually the [[yii\base\Application::$language|target language]]).

 It does the translation by looking up the message to be translated in a message source which stores the original messages and the translated messages.
 If the message is found, the corresponding translated message will be returned; otherwise the original message will be returned untranslated.

+### How to implement
 To use the message translation service, you mainly need to do the following work:

-* Wrap every text message that needs to be translated in a call to the [[Yii::t()]] method;
+1. Wrap every text message that needs to be translated in a call to the [[Yii::t()]] method.
-* Configure one or multiple message sources in which the message translation service can look for translated messages;
+2. Configure one or multiple message sources in which the message translation service can look for translated messages.
-* Let the translators translate messages and store them in the message source(s).
+3. Let the translators translate messages and store them in the message source(s).

+#### 1. Wrap a text message
 The method [[Yii::t()]] can be used like the following,

 ```php